jaxon-php/jaxon-laravel/README.md

 Installation
 ------------

-Add the following lines in the `composer.json` file, and run the `composer update` command.
+Add the following lines in the `composer.json` file, and run the `composer update jaxon-php/*` command.
 ```json
 "require": {
     "jaxon-php/jaxon-laravel": "^5.0"